mrkajetanp/workload-processor/README.md

   -a, --auto-process  Auto process after the run completes
 ```

+#### workload-automation plugins

+Some useful non-upstreamed workload-automation plugins can be found under the plugins/ directory.
+In order to make them available to WA they just need to be put under `~/.workload_automation/plugins/`.

 ### The processor

 The processor is the main part of this project.
 It can be accessed using `workload-processor process`.